 Organisations that incorporate digital micro-learning can provide tailored training situations to clearly defined learning cohorts rapidly.
 By embracing digital as part of an employee’s everyday experience, this helps to reinforce an organisational commitment to a learning culture.

-Traditional L&D roles have been impacted greatly by social platforms and devices, allowing people to collaborate quickly and often outside thier traditional means.
+Traditional L&D roles have been impacted greatly by social platforms and devices, allowing people to collaborate quickly and often outside their traditional means.
 Organisations facilitating and embracing digital learning techniques for all employees are also broadening the opportunity to leverage everyone’s knowledge as a part of regular learning.

 4. Big data